d-cook/Objects/README.md

 # Objects
-JavaScript POC for a self-defining open ended software system.
+JavaScript POC for a software system that can be "sculpted" into anything by non-programmers.

+This is accomplished by facilitating ad-hoc creation & manipulation of arbitrary data-models and processes ("code") through a visual interface (e.g. as objects on your screen instead of as textual code).
+The entire system is itself composed of the same kind of objects, and thus everything (how it is visualized, how to interpret the "code") is exposed for runtime modification.

+It may begin as a generic visualization of data-trees, but the idea is to create custom visualizations for different kinds of data.
+For example, actually drawing a ball rather than displaying numbers describing it's size & position, and editing the data by clicking and dragging rather than typing numbers. (see Brett Victor's ["Magic Ink"](http://worrydream.com/MagicInk))

-The underlying language is like [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)), but with [JSON](https://en.wikipedia.org/wiki/JSON) in place of [S-Expressions](https://en.wikipedia.org/wiki/S-expression).
-However, the end-goal is not a magic language, but a fully self-modifying system that can be/do whatever you want, however you want.
-Think [LISP macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros) that map betwen code and UI rather than just between code and code.
-Think [AngularJS](https://en.wikipedia.org/wiki/AngularJS) (or [REACT](https://en.wikipedia.org/wiki/React_(JavaScript_library))) in reverse.
+The underlying language is like [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)), but with [JSON](https://en.wikipedia.org/wiki/JSON) in place of [S-Expressions](https://en.wikipedia.org/wiki/S-expression), and with grammar defined in a dynamic runtime dictionary instead of hard-coded into the interpreter (like [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).
+The end-goal is not a magic language, but a dynamic system for the end-user; though that is only possible if built upon a language/model that is itself self-modifiable. ...
+You might say that I want to bring the power of Lisp beyond the programmer/language level and up to the end-user level.

 PLAN: